aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class.
 1. Get a slide's reference through its index.
-1. Add a chart with default data along with the desired type (in this case, `ChartType.Pie`).
+1. Add a chart with default data along with the desired type (in this case, `ChartType.PIE`).
 1. Access the chart data IChartDataWorkbook.
 1. Clear the default series and categories.
 1. Add new series and categories.